 - Becoming distracted on a cellphone, texting or eating while driving

 - Driving under the influence of alcohol or drugs

 Insurance companies know that they often have jury prejudice against motorcyclists on their side.
 Insurance defense lawyers employ strategies that point the blame at the biker for reckless behavior and failure to follow the rules of the road.
-Our Seattle motorcycle accident lawyer works with independent experts when necessary to investigate and prepare the strongest case possible to overcome the bias and roadblocks insurance companies use in their favor.
+Our Bellevue motorcycle accident lawyer works with independent experts when necessary to investigate and prepare the strongest case possible to overcome the bias and roadblocks insurance companies use in their favor.